neski321/my-website/README.md

 ## Overview

-I embarked on a journey to showcase my unique skills and experiences through this captivating portfolio website.
-Crafted using React, this personalized web application reflects the essence of my journey in the world of software development:
+I embarked on a journey to showcase my unique skills and experiences through this modern and interactive portfolio website.
+Built with Next.js and thoughtfully designed with a responsive UI, this portfolio reflects the essence of my growth and passion in the field of software development.

+It highlights my projects, resume, and contact information, all wrapped in a sleek, dark/light mode-enabled experience.

 ## Technologies Used:
-React for a dynamic and interactive frontend.

-React Router for intuitive navigation.
+Next.js (App Router) — Framework for building fast, SEO-friendly React apps

+TypeScript — Ensures code reliability and developer confidence

-HTML5 and CSS for structure and personalized styling.
+Tailwind CSS — Utility-first CSS framework for responsive and custom styling

-JavaScript to bring dynamic functionality to life.

-Depployed on Vercel.
+Framer Motion — Smooth animations and transitions

+Lucide React — Clean and customizable icon set

+next-themes — Enables seamless dark/light theme toggling

+Vercel — Hosting and CI/CD platform